marina601/discover-malta/TESTING.md

        - From *trips.html* page
        - From *trip_details page*
     - By clicking on the heart shape icon
-    - If the user is not logged in, and they hover over the icon, the message will be displayed telling them they should login to add this trip to their favourites.
+    - If the user is not logged in, and they hover over the icon, the message will be displayed telling them they should log in to add this trip to their favourites.
-    - If they click on the icon, they will be redirected to *login page*, where they can choose to login or register
+    - If they click on the icon, they will be redirected to the *login page*, where they can choose to log in or register
     - Once the user is logged-in, they may add trips to their favourite list by clicking on the heart icon.
     - A message will be displayed at the top of the screen letting them which trip they have added to their favourite list
     - Hear icon in the menu will change colour to red and the trip count will be amended letting the user know how many trips they have added to their favourites.

 6. As a first-time user, I want to find a variety of experiences suited for different ages and requirements.

-    - User may choose to search for a specific keyword in the search bar profided on *trips.html* at he top of the page.
+    - User may choose to search for a specific keyword in the search bar provided on *trips.html* at the top of the page.
     - The search bar will display the number of the results found with their keyword and all the related trips
-    - The user may narrow down their search by clicking on the specific category, dropdown menu is available in the navbar across the whole site
+    - The user may narrow down their search by clicking on the specific category, the dropdown menu is available in the navbar across the whole site
     - On the *trips.html* under "Refine you search", they have an option to choose their category as well
     - The user may sort the trips available by price, rating, duration or whether or not the trip is family-friendly on the *trips.html*

-7. As a first-time user, I want to navigate the site easily and view site on different screen sizes.
+7. As a first-time user, I want to navigate the site easily and view the site on different screen sizes.

-    - The site has been designed with user experience and mobile first approach in mind.
-The site has adopted a fully resposive design across all screen sizes.
+    - The site has been designed with user experience and a mobile-first approach in mind.
+The site has adopted a fully responsive design across all screen sizes.